 For more alternatives, take a peek at my guide to Viennese pastries and desserts.

 Cakes form the bedrock of these desserts (and coffee breaks.
 And breakfast.
 And all cultural life, frankly).
-Here’s a handy guide to cakes in Vienna.
+So here’s my handy guide to cakes in Vienna.
 Three of the more local creations include:

 - The Sachertorte: the legendary chocolate cake invented at the house of Prince Metternich

 - The Gugelhupf: a marbled cake with a distinctive ring-shape.
-Yet another dish associated with the Kaiser
+Yet another dish associated with the Emperor

-- The Imperial Torte: another chocolate cake and another connection to Franz Joseph, whose visit to the opening of a hotel prompted the cake’s creation
+- The Imperial Torte: another chocolate cake and another connection to Franz Joseph, whose visit to the opening of a hotel prompted the torte’s creation

 Snacks